scandycuz/javascript-project/readme.md

 ### Future Implementation

-* Add more sound effects / music
-* Add varieties of targets with different behaviors
+* Add new varieties of targets with different behaviors to increase difficulty at later levels.
+For example, targets that require more than one shot to destroy.
 * Add power-ups for additional projectile behaviors